rigdev/docs/docs/examples/oauth.md

 	}
 ```

 This enables Google, Facebook, and Github OAuth authentication with all three being allowed to create new users and log in existing ones.
 The last update element sets the list of callback URLs which we allow the OAuth providers to redirect the users to after logging in.
-Our oauth demo application will expose a `userPage` endpoint on port `3333` which we'll redirect users to after logging in.
+Our Oauth demo application will expose a `userPage` endpoint on port `3333` which we'll redirect users to after logging in.

 You can redeploy the capsule and inspect the logs in the same way we did previously.

 After updating the settings for the OAuth providers we can list them and get a login link for each of them with a callback URL.
 The `GetAuthConfig` function on the `rig.Client` requires the ID of the project the capsule runs in.
-Within a capsule this ID is automatically stored in the `RIG_PROJECT_ID` environment variable for us to read.
+Within a capsule, this ID is automatically stored in the `RIG_PROJECT_ID` environment variable for us to read.

 ```go title="main.go"
 var _projectID = os.Getenv("RIG_PROJECT_ID")